Creation Museum: Collection

 Dinosaurs are prominently featured in many areas of the museum.
 Prior to the museum's opening, Ham stated, "We're putting evolutionists on notice: We're taking the dinosaurs back...
 They're used to teach people that there's no God, and they're used to brainwash people.
 Evolutionists get very upset when we use dinosaurs."
 While some of the museum's dinosaur models are animatronic, many were sculpted from fiberglass by a taxidermist.
 Near the museum's lobby, a diorama depicts two ancient-age children playing near a stream, unmolested by nearby dinosaurs.

-Since 2014, the museum has displayed the skeleton of a 30 ft long, 10 ft wide Allosaurus dubbed "Ebenezer".
+Since 2014, the museum has displayed the skeleton of a 30 ft long, 10 ft wide Allosaurus fragilis dubbed "Ebenezer".
 Over half of the skeleton, including a nearly-complete 3 ft long skull with 53 teeth, was recovered from the northern Colorado portion of Morrison Formation.
 The Elizabeth Streb Peroutka Foundation of Pasadena, Maryland, purchased the skeleton and donated it to the museum, and AiG paid an anonymous expert based in Utah to restore it before displaying it.
 The skeleton is presented as evidence of Noah's Flood.
 In 2021, Brian William Delafayette was indicted for making a bomb threat after posting on an AiG-affiliated web page that a bomb had been planted under the Allosaurus display at the museum; no bomb was found at the site.

 The museum is also critical of evolutionary theory that links dinosaurs with bird evolution.
 The second room of the Creation Museum, for example, displays a model prehistoric Utahraptor, stating that the species was featherless and had no connection to birds, referring to Genesis 1, which states that birds were created before the advent of land animals.